SHIP stories archive

 Gruven’ to better health (PDF)

-The Prescription to Wellness: Gruve Activity Program, funded largely by the Statewide Health Improvement Program, helped 49 patients increase their health through daily movement.
+The Prescription to Wellness: Gruve Activity Program, funded largely by SHIP, helped 49 patients increase their health through daily movement.

 Wider shoulders means safer biking for Wells